 - Over €1,000,000: €200

-On the following screen, XTB asks you a few basic questions to determine your level of experience and knowledge about CFD products.
+On the following screen, XTB asks you a few questions to determine your level of experience and knowledge about CFD products.

-XTB then takes you to the main trading screen where they ask you to activate your account.
-In order to activate the account, traders must pass the XTB identity verification.
+After entering your personal information, XTB takes you to the main trading screen where they ask you to activate your account.
+To activate the account, traders must pass the XTB identity verification.